KonstantinKuklin/HandlerSocketLibrary/docs/eng/Insert.md

 ------------
 Inserting data occurs in the `'key', 'date', 'float', 'varchar', 'text', 'set', 'union'`.

-If there is no corresponding index, it will be opened automatically.
+If there is no corresponding index, it'll be opened automatically.

 Will be inserted values ​​`'468', '0000-00-01', '1.02', 'char', 'text468', '1', '1'`.